Can a Plumbing Solder Be Used for Electronics?

 Making the opposite switch—substituting electrical solder to join plumbing pipes—is now illegal in many areas of the country.
 Electrical solder is commonly a 60/40 blend of lead and tin.
 Because of the dangers of toxic lead in drinking water, local building codes now legally require the use of lead-free plumbing solder on all potable water plumbing connections that require soldering.

-For more information about the right way to solder plumbing in the Chicago area, contact us at Black Diamond Plumbing & Mechanical.
+For more information about the right way to solder plumbing, contact us at Black Diamond Plumbing & Mechanical.

 Please fill out the form and we will get in touch with you shortly.
 We look forward to serving you!

 Proudly ServingThe Chicagoland Area

 Addison | Algonquin | Antioch | Arlington Heights | Aurora | Barrington | Bartlett | Batavia | Beloit | Belvidere | Bensenville | Bloomingdale | Bolingbrook | Buffalo Grove | Byron | Caledonia | Capron | Carol Stream | And Much More!VIew ALL